 2. Dance music.
 The feeling of the crowd and the beauty of the music is one of the best feelings in life.

 3. My crazy, fabulous friends and the unconditional love and support of my amazing family.

 4. A new goal to plan for and achieve.

 5. A positive outlook on life.
 Ain't nobody got time for pessimists.

 6. My toothbrush.
 Gotta keep those pearly whites, pearly white!

 How long will it take me to traverse the city by bus?
-I ditched my car (by choice) about four years ago.
+I ditched my car (by choice) about six years ago.
 I love being car-free and not having to deal with gas prices and parking as well as being friendlier to the planet, but I do wish public transportation was a bit speedier and more efficient in this city.
 With that said, getting outside of the actual city is a bit difficult without a car.
 Sometimes Ballard can even feel like a long distance relationship from Cap Hill :P

 I'm also looking to get more involved in networking or volunteering, so if you have any groups or events you would recommend, shoot me a message!

 I maintain control over all aspects of my life, but I enjoy surrendering that control to the right person who knows how to command it properly.
 If you know, you know.
 GGG.

 You live in the actual ***city of Seattle***.
 No, like really, within the city limits.
 Unless you really, really like driving back and forth to Capitol Hill all the time as I would most likely not be able to come to you very often without a car of my own.
 Plus, we all know the city is where it's at anyway ;)